HSF/hsf.github.io/organization/_posts/2020/2020-03-26-coordination.md

 - Analysis language workshop is postponed, hope is still to have a face to face meeting but in "wait and see" mode

 ### Detector Simulation
-Topical [meeting 25th of March 2020](https://indico.cern.ch/event/899153/) focussed on non-LHC experiments.
+Topical [meeting 25th of March 2020](https://indico.cern.ch/event/899153/) focused on non-LHC experiments.
 One talk from neutrino experiments (NOvA, SBN and DUNE) and one from Belle II.
 Neutrino community would appreciate a lot having a GPU-based module for optical photons transport that could be integrated into Geant4, as this currently is a very CPU-consuming part of the simulation.

 Next topical meeting to be decided, but target is end April, beginning May.